devopness/devopness/docs/linked-resources/add-linked-resource.md

 {% note %}

-**NOTE**: A server and application were chosen as examples, the steps are the same to create a link between two environment's modules that can be linked; the available options will be listed in the `LINK TO` dropdown.
+**NOTE**: Here `server` and `application` were used as examples of resource types.
+However, the steps to link two resources are the same for any environment's resources that can be linked.
+Clicking the `LINK TO` dropdown will list all available options of resource types to be linked to the selected resource.

 {% endnote %}